mO2tion/.github/pull_request_template.md

 **Checklist of the month:**

 - [ ] commons: the OpenAPI documentation for any endpoints touched in this PR has been created or updated.
+- [ ] commons: openapi validation has been enabled for any endpoints touched in this PR, by setting `openapi=true` in the view_config.
+- [ ] commons: The [data model wiki entry](https://github.com/mO2tion/backend/wiki/Data%20Model) was updated for any model changed in this PR
+- [ ] app: CHANGELOG.md has been updated.